jupyterhub/dockerspawner/docs/source/spawner-types.md

 ## Using Podman

 Podman is an alternative to Docker for running containers, and supports running containers without root access.
-It is not supported by JupyterHub, but it can be used with DockerSpawner by [running a podman service](https://docs.podman.io/en/latest/markdown/podman-system-service.1.html):
+It is not officially supported by JupyterHub, but it can be used with DockerSpawner by [running a podman service](https://docs.podman.io/en/latest/markdown/podman-system-service.1.html):

 ```sh
 podman system service --time=0 &